- My Tweets

 Tag Archives: Ireland

 Ancient Legends, Mystic Charms, and Superstitions of Ireland was published in 1887.
-In it, Lady Wilde provides a snapshot into the minds of the Irish peasantry of the time.
-She does so by interviewing the elders of a dying faith … Continue reading
+In it, Lady Wilde lets us look into the minds of the Irish peasantry of the time.
+She did this by interviewing the elders of a dying faith … Continue reading

 “The Raven is equally a bird of omen, Raven-knowledge, or wisdom being proverbial” – George Henderson.
 (Survival in Belief Amongst Celts.
 1911) Many Celtic Fairytales contain remnants of the old stories of Gods and Goddesses [part I].
 In Donald Mackenzie’s 1917 Wonder … Continue reading